Optimizing Operational Visibility

 Curious how it all came together?
 Let’s break it down step by step.

-We partnered with a leading Japanese Car Manufacturing company, they are a global leader in automotive innovation, to design a desktop-based internal platform from the ground up—focused on streamlining KPI tracking, user management, data input, and bulletin postings across multiple factories.
+We partnered with a leading Japanese Car Manufacturing company, they are a global leader in automotive innovation, to design a desktop-based internal platform from the ground up.
+Focusing on streamlining KPI tracking, user management, data input, and bulletin postings across multiple factories.
 While a legacy system existed, it served only as a rough reference.

 Working within a fast-paced Agile framework with 2-week sprints, I led the end-to-end UX process and delivered a fully client-approved design package, collaborating closely with developers, product managers, and stakeholders across the 6-month timeline.